rhammell/nft-me/README.md

 ## Smart Contract Configuration

-By default, the app is configured to interact with deployed versions of the NFT-ME ERC-721 token contract on the following networks:
+By default, the app is configured to interact with versions of the NFT-Me ERC-721 token contract depolyed on the following networks:
 - Polygon Mainnet:
 - Polygon Mumbai Testnet: 0xd0bB2E123A729caC9B413783bAB72572A0a17C5D

 The `Truffle` directory includes an initialized Truffle project with related smart contract source code.

-Follow the below steps to deploy copies of the NFT-Me contract to the Polygon Mainnet and Mumbai Testnet, and configure the frontend to interact with them:
+Follow the steps below to deploy new copies of the NFT-Me contract to the Polygon Mainnet and Mumbai Testnet, and configure the frontend to interact with them:

 ```bash
 # Navigate into Truffle project